wp-plugins/internal-link-checker/readme.txt

 Plugin URI:			https://github.com/franz-josef-kaiser/Internal-Link-Check
 Author:				Franz Josef Kaiser, Patrick Matsumura Author URI:			https://plus.google.com/u/0/107110219316412982437
-Tags:				admin, link, links, meta, box, meta_box, missing, 404 Requires at least:	0.x
+Tags:				admin, link, links, meta, box, meta_box, missing, blogroll, broken, maintenance, posts, 404 Requires at least:	3.1
 Tested up to:		3.3
-Stable tag:			0.3
+Stable tag:			0.5

 == Description ==
 = Internal Link Checker =

 Adds a meta box to the post edit screen that shows all internal links from other posts to the currently displayed post.
-This way you can easily check if you should fix links before deleting a post.
-There are no options needed.
 The plugin works out of the box.

 == Installation ==

 No explanation needed - works out of the box.
 Just activate and be safe.

 == Frequently Asked Questions ==